petterik/fccc/README.md

          (cons 2)
          (take n))))
 ```
-This function will try to divide against any number, instead of the primes we've already found.
-To change this I used `reduce` instead of `filter`:
+This function will try to divide against any number larger than 3.
+We can do better by only checking against the primes that we generated so far:
 ```clj
 (defn n-primes [n]
   (when (pos? n)